mikeacre/DataJournal/readme.md

 * add DataHooks (allows to plug in to oauth API's to access your collected data)

 * connect to google API (get auto data tracking set up)

-* add classes to all elements

-* create style sheet

 * create admin section